 If you own a commercial parking lot in Pinellas County, then you should consider upgrading to an LED lighting system.
-LED stands for light emitting diode and is a different form of bulb.
+LED stands for light-emitting diode and is a different form of a bulb.
 The most common bulbs traditionally used in a commercial parking lot are metal halide lightbulbs.
 Before we get into the pros of installing LED as your preferred lighting system, let’s look quickly at metal halide lights.

 Metal Halide Lights

 Metal halide lights are compounds formed when metal and halogen elements combine.
 The most common metal halide compound used is sodium iodide.
-How the lights work is that an electric current is passed through a combination of mercury vapor and metal halide gas -producing light.
+How the lights work is that an electric current is passed through a combination of mercury vapor and metal halide gas-producing light.
 They have a high quality of light because they have a high color temperature, so they are ideal for large areas as opposed to previous types of lightbulbs.
 That was before LED came to the market.